M.S. Dietetic Internship

 To be eligible for the MS-DI program, applicants must have completed or be in the process of completing an accredited Didactic Program in Dietetics (DPD).
 The DPD provides the required dietetics coursework leading to a bachelor’s or graduate degree.
 For more information about this requirement, refer to the Academy of Nutrition and Dietetics and the Accreditation Council for Education in Nutrition and Dietetics (ACEND) websites.

 All prospective students must apply to the University of Florida Graduate School by January 15, 2018.
-The minimum requirements for admission to the University of Florida Graduate School include an earned Bachelor’s degree from a regionally accredited institution or a comparable degree from an international institution with documentation of equivalency of the foreign degree; completion of DPD coursework within three years of the intended start date for the MS-DI program, as documented by the date of issuance of the Verification Statement; a minimum undergraduate grade point average of 3.0 (4.0 scale); and a competitive score on the Graduate Record Examination (GRE).
-Non-native English speakers who do not have a Bachelor’s degree from a US regionally-accredited college or university must achieve the university-required minimum score on the Test of English as a Foreign Language or the International English Language Testing System.
+The minimum requirements for admission to the University of Florida Graduate School include an earned bachelor’s degree from a regionally accredited institution or a comparable degree from an international institution with documentation of equivalency of the foreign degree; completion of DPD coursework within three years of the intended start date for the MS-DI program, as documented by the date of issuance of the Verification Statement; a minimum undergraduate grade point average of 3.0 (4.0 scale); and a competitive score on the Graduate Record Examination (GRE).
+Non-native English speakers who do not have a bachelor’s degree from a US regionally-accredited college or university must achieve the university-required minimum score on the Test of English as a Foreign Language or the International English Language Testing System.
 Applicants who meet the minimum requirements of the Graduate School are considered for conditional admission to the FSHN department.
 Acceptance into the department is competitive, with attention given to GPA, GRE scores, applicant’s letter of interest, letters of recommendation, the strength of the applicant’s course of study and performance in biology, chemistry, biochemistry, and related courses.
-Applicants for our combined MS-DI program who are conditionally accepted into the FSHN graduate program are reviewed by a selection team who consider the contribution of all of the aforementioned materials, as well as the applicant’s experiences and accomplishments.
+Applicants for our MS-DI program who are conditionally accepted into the FSHN graduate program are reviewed by a selection team who consider the contribution of all of the aforementioned materials, as well as the applicant’s experiences and accomplishments.
 All applicants must submit an original copy of their AND Verification Statement or Declaration of Intent to Complete Degree with their application.
 Applicants also must participate in the computer matching process managed by D&D Digital (deadline: February 15, 2018).
 See Future Computer Matching dates 2016-2018 for more information.
-Applicants matched to our program must complete and pass a required criminal background check in order to start the program and to continue in the program after the first year.
+Applicants matched to our program must complete their bachelor's degree and the DPD requirements prior to starting the program.
+An officitial copy of their transcript and an original copy of their signed DPD Verification Statement must be sent to the Program Director in advance of the program start date, students also must complete and pass a required criminal background check in order to start the program and to continue in the program after the first year.

 I appreciate your interest in the University of Florida.
 Please email me at email@example.com or call me at 352-294-3717 if you need additional information.